kromka-chleba/Exile/README.md

 ## Gameplay Guide
 Check out `doc > walkthrough` for a more detailed guide.

-Many different strategies might work, and part of the fun is figuring out what does, and catastrophically does not, work.
+Many different strategies might work, and part of the fun is figuring out what does, and catastrophically does not, work. &smile; &frown;

 Here are some early steps you might pass though:
 1. **Make basic tools**.
 Find a suitable camp site soon before you get tired.